Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Experiments

-\textbf{Ablation study on the balancing weight.} We study the impact of the balancing weight $\lambda$ in the proposed loss in Eq. (\ref{eq:framework}), as well as the balancing weight in other composite losses like DiceCE and LogDiceCE, presented in Fig. \ref{fig:lambda}.
-It is empirically found that the best $\lambda$ values for different penalty terms are : $1.0$ for Ours(${\cal L}_1$), $0.1$ for Ours(${\cal D}_\text{KL}$), and $0.1$ for DiceCE and LogDiceCE.
-From the curves, we can notice that ${\cal L}_1$ is a better choice than KL divergence because of its better stability.
+We study the impact of the balancing weight $\lambda$ in the proposed loss in Eq. (\ref{eq:framework}), as well as the balancing weight in the other composite losses like DiceCE and LogDiceCE, presented in Fig. \ref{fig:lambda}.
+It is empirically found that the best $\lambda$ values for different penalty terms are consistent on \revA{three different datasets, including both 2D and 3D images}: $1.0$ for RCE(${\cal L}_1$), $0.1$ for RCE(${\cal D}_\text{KL}$), and $0.1$ for DiceCE and LogDiceCE.
+From the curves, we can notice that ${\cal L}_1$ is a better choice than KL divergence for the proposed loss because of its better stability.
 This may relate to its gradient properties and stability at the vicinity of $0$ as shown in Fig. \ref{fig:bias}.
-Thus, we can use a relatively larger weighting value in Ours(${\cal L}_1$).
-For the loss integrating CE with the Dice bias term, i.e., DiceBiasCE, we demonstrate that it can yield performances similar to DiceCE and LogDiceCE, but it drops significantly with high weighting values ($\lambda \geq 0.1$).
+Thus, we can use a relatively larger weighting value in RCE(${\cal L}_1$).
+For the loss integrating CE with the Dice bias term, i.e., DBCE, we demonstrate that it can yield performances similar to DiceCE and LogDiceCE, but it drops significantly with high weighting values ($\lambda \geq 0.1$).
 This might be due to its gradient characteristics.
 Comparing to the widely suggested composite loss of CE and Dice, our method deliver better performance with the same hyper-parameter budget.
-Note, we use the best empirical values of $\lambda$ found on Retinal Lesions for the experiments on 3D medical image segmentation (Pancreas and Liver) and Cityscapes.
+Note, we use the best empirical values of $\lambda$ presented in Fig.~\ref{fig:lambda} for the experiments on 3D medical image segmentation.